Setting Up Your Domain and DNS

 DNS and IPs #

 With most domain purchases, the registrar usually offers a DNS service in with the package.
 With this DNS you can usually control the IP which the domain converts to and also create multiple sub-domains (codecrafters.com is the domain name, www.codecrafters.com is a sub-domain, mail.codecrafters.com is another sub-domain).
-Each of these sub-domains can also usually have its own set of DNS information (IP, MX records) which can be useful for load sharing and backup facilities.
+Each of these sub-domains can also usually have its own set of DNS information (A, MX, TXT records) which can be useful for load sharing and backup facilities.

 MX Records #